English Language Requirements

 - Hold a bachelor’s, master’s, or doctoral degree from an institution that is accredited by a U.S. regional accrediting agency.

 - Test of English as a Foreign Language (TOEFL).
-The institution code for St. Thomas University School of Law is 5076 and the department code is 03.
+The institution code for St. Thomas University College of Law is 5076 and the department code is 03.

 - International English Language Testing System (IELTS)

 To be considered for admission, the minimum required scores are as follows:

 - TOEFL 84 ibt or 563 paper based

 Please note: The scores above are the minimum scores for admissions consideration.
 Meeting the minimum score requirement does not guarantee admission to the program.

 Countries Eligible for Exception from the above listed requirements

 Anguilla, Antigua & Barbuda, Australia, Bahamas, Barbados, Belize, Bermuda, Botswana, British Virgin Islands, Cameroon*, Canada*, Cayman Islands, Dominica, Gambia, Ghana, Grenada, Guyana, India, Ireland, Jamaica, Kenya, Kiribati, Lesotho, Liberia, Micronesia, Montserrat, Namibia, New Zealand, Nigeria.
 Pakistan, Philippines, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Seychelles, Sierra Leone, South Africa, Swaziland, Tanzania, Trinidad and Tobago, Turks and Caicos Islands, Uganda, United Kingdom, Zimbabwe

 *Applies to applicants whose post-secondary degree is from a university in which English is the language of instruction.

 Alternatively, the Program Administration may assess the English language proficiency of an applicant through personal interviews and writing samples.